The Alien Factor

 The Alien Factor is a 1978 science fiction horror film written, edited, produced, and directed by Don Dohler.
 The film centers on a small town that is besieged by three aliens that have crash-landed in the nearby forest.
+A mysterious stranger named "Ben Zachary" shows up claiming to be able to save the day.
+Can he do what he claims?

 Plot

 A spaceship crashes in a sparsely populated area of Earth and three horrific aliens survive the accident.
-The grotesque extraterrestrials soon begin to terrorize the local residents, until one intrepid soul chooses to fight back.
+The grotesque extraterrestrials soon begin to terrorize the local residents, until one intrepid soul named "Ben Zachary" chooses to fight back.